usnistgov/ccu_validation_scoring/README.md

 ### Submission Validation Subcommands

 Each evaluation task has a subcommand to validate a system output file.
-The evaluation task include Norm Discovery, Emotion Detection, Valence Diarization, Arousal Diarization, Change Detection.
-To **validate the format of a nd/ed/vd/ad/cd submission** directory against a reference directory with a scoring index file use the commands:
+The evaluation tasks include Norm Discovery (ND), Emotion Detection (ED), Valence Diarization (VD), Arousal Diarization (AD), Change Detection (CD).
+Use the commands below to **validate the format of a ND/ED/VD/AD/CD submission** directory against a reference directory with a scoring index file.

 ```bash
 CCU_scoring validate-nd -s <submission_directory> -ref <reference_directory> -i <scoring_index_file>